Own goal: Association football

 Major competitions may have video reviews which can alter the accreditation, such as the Dubious Goals Committee of the FA Premier League.
 In the 2002 FIFA World Cup, one of Ronaldo's eight goals in winning the Golden Boot was initially credited as an own goal but reassigned on appeal by Brazil.
 UEFA's review procedure was formalised in 2008.
-As of 2006, the English Football League allowed the club which scored to nominate the scorer, which The Guardian decided to criticize this with an example from 2002: "every single national newspaper, agency and football factbook agreed that Coventry City defender Calum Davenport had scored an own goal against Burnley.
+As of 2006, the English Football League allowed the club which scored to nominate the scorer, which The Guardian decided to criticize with an example from 2002: "every single national newspaper, agency and football factbook agreed that Coventry City defender Calum Davenport had scored an own goal against Burnley.
 The Clarets, however, gave the goal to Gareth Taylor".

 The most own goals by a player is held by Irish footballer Richard Dunne with 10 own goals in his career and the most own goals by a club is held by English team Everton F.C.
-The most infamous own goal was perhaps that of Andrés Escobar from Colombia in the 1994 FIFA World Cup which ended in a 2–1 loss against the United States and knocked Colombia out; a week later, Escobar was shot dead in Colombia by a drug gang member whose boss had lost betting on the match.
+The most infamous own goal was perhaps that of Andrés Escobar from Colombia in the 1994 FIFA World Cup which ended in a 2–1 loss against the United States and Colombia's ultimate elimination from the tournament.
+Andrés Escobar was murdered 10 days later in Medellín, in probable retaliation for his mistake.

 The fastest own goal in history is believed to have been scored by Torquay United defender Pat Kruse, eight seconds into a match against Cambridge United in January 1977.

 Another notable own goal was scored in a 1994 Caribbean Cup match between Barbados and Grenada.
 To advance in the competition Barbados needed to win by a margin of 2 or more goals.
 Because they were winning by just one goal as the match was nearly over, they deliberately scored an own goal to take the match into extra time to give themselves an opportunity to score a goal in extra time.
 Due to unusual tournament rules, this would not only win the game but also be worth 2 goals allowing them to advance on goal difference.

 The most own goals scored in a match was 149 when SO Emyrne deliberately scored 149 own goals for AS Adema to protest a refereeing decision.
 The final score ended as 149–0; it was the biggest loss in a top division match.